Jeannette Brown: Work as historian

-As a historian of science, Brown contributed seven biographical profiles of African American chemists to the African American National Biography Project, of which contained the first African American women to get their Ph.D's degrees in chemistry and chemical engineering.
+As a historian of science, Brown contributed seven biographical profiles of African American chemists to the African American National Biography Project, which included the first African American women to get their Ph.Ds in chemistry and chemical engineering.
 She is the author of the 2011 book African American Women Chemists, which profiles early African American women in chemistry.
-Her second book African American Women Chemists in the Modern Era focuses on contemporary women who have benefited from the Civil Rights Act and are now working as chemists or chemical engineers.
+Her second book, African American Women Chemists in the Modern Era, focuses on contemporary women who have benefited from the Civil Rights Act and are now working as chemists or chemical engineers.

 Quotations

 In an interview with the University of Minnesota, Brown advises young women entering the scientific fields to plow ahead despite the inevitable slights that will come their way.
 “You just got to keep going,” she said.
 “You can't stop.
 If you stop, you're not going to get what you want.”

 “Go straight for a Ph.D.
 Do not stop at a master's degree,” she said.
 “If you're a Ph.D., then you're the boss.”

 "I think working hard and learning new things keeps you young."